SteelCompendium/data-gen/Ancestries/Elf, high.md

 “And we are their prisoners,” Jeremy said, looking at his brother Dade and Credan beside him.

-“You’re not prisoners,” Llyander said quietly.
+“You're not prisoners,” Llyander said quietly.
 “You are guests.
-You’re safer here than you would be even in your own homes.”
+You're safer here than you would be even in your own homes.”

 “Yes,” Jeremy said, looking at the nearest guards with their longspears and swords.
 “We feel very safe.”